1. How can I get my child to see a Paediatrician?

 10. Can I email forms or reports or questions to Dr. Goldade?

 Recently, we have made it possible for you to email reports and forms to our office.
 At this time, email is considered INSECURE.
 We also have a SECURE email service (called Brightsquid).
 Ask Dr. Goldade or the staff about this option.

 11. Can I phone Dr. Goldade?

 12. Why do I need a re-referral for my child to see Dr. Goldade?

 A re-referral is needed once your child's file has been closed or if it has been more than 12 months since your last In Person visit.
-This may happen if your child does not follow-up with their Paediatrician within the recommended time period (usually within 6-8 months) or if the Paediatrician feels no follow up is required.
+This may happen if your child does not follow-up with Dr. Goldade within the recommended time period (usually within 6-8 months) or if Dr. Goldade feels no follow up is required.
 Prescription refills or brief email do not count as a Visit.

 13. My child has behavioural/learning problems.
 Will Dr. Goldade provide us with counselling?

 Dr Goldade is NOT a Psychologist nor a Counsellor.
 She is not a Psychiatrist.
 She does not provide Psychoeducational Assessments.
 She also does not provide Primary Care.
 She will assess your child from a MEDICAL perspective and make recommendations based on that.
 She considers herself to be a "coordinator/collaborator/case manager".

 14. Why are there medical students or residents that see my child?